rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 There are several software platforms that allow you to run virtual machines.
 At the enterprise level, Microsoft's Hyper-V and VMWare ESX allow professionals to deploy virtual machines inside data centers.
 With these platforms, there is no host OS; the virtual machines run on the server hardware with on a thin virtualization layer between the operating system and the hardware.
 Virtualization is quickly become the de-facto option for deploying servers in an enterprise environment.

 Virtualization options exist for desktop users who want to run guest operating systems.
 The guest operating systems can be used for software development, testing software exploits, or learning about different operating systems.
-By default, the guest operating system cannot harm the host operating system.
-Guest operating systems typically interact with the host operating system be sharing write access to specific folders, but a guest operating system will never make configuration changes to the host operating system.
+By default, the guest operating system cannot affect the host operating system.
+Guest operating systems can be configured to interact with the host operating system by sharing write access to specific folders, but a guest operating system will never make configuration changes to the host operating system.
 Basically, you can run guest operating systems without worrying about messing up your computer.

-VirtualBox is the premier tool for running virtual machines on your system.
+VirtualBox is a an excellent open source tool for running virtual machines on your system.
 It has an added advantage in that it is free.
-You will use VirtualBox throughout the course to run virtual machines.
+We will use Virtualbox for all of the labs in this course to demonstrate and try out networking concepts.

 * Open https://www.virtualbox.org/wiki/Downloads
 * Download the latest version of VirtualBox for Windows hosts (or your computer's primary operating system if it is not Windows)